Staff

 r.coro@balancefba.org

-“I hold a Bachelor of Science degree in Psychology from York University.
-I have a strong customer service background, knowledge of administrative and communications procedure, and community-based health care delivery during COVID-19.
-Working in healthcare field has allowed me to nurture my desire to help others.
+“I earned a Bachelor of Science in Psychology from York University.
+My background includes substantial experience in customer service, a solid understanding of administrative and communications protocols, and involvement in community-based healthcare delivery during COVID-19 pandemic.
+Working in the healthcare sector has enabled me to cultivate my passion for assisting others.

 Cristina Lopes, Program Coordinator and Community Engagement Specialist